Right Sliding Panel

 Endpoint List

-• Clicking on a table row will take you to the call logs page to view the call log information of that endpoint.
-For details, refer to the [Call Logs] section.
+• Click a table row to enter the Call Logs page for that endpoint.
+For details, see the Call Logs section.

-• Click the time component in the upper right corner to filter data by time.
+• Click the time component in the upper right to filter data by time.

 #1.5 Call Logs

-Call logs display detailed call logs of the clicked data in trend analysis charts and tables.
+Call logs display detailed call log data for the clicked item in both trend analysis chart and table formats.

 Call Logs